Early Voting: Statistics

 An (*) asterisk after the odds means Early Voting was the post-time favourite.

 Stud career

 On October 5, 2022, Coolmore's Ashford Stud announced that Early Voting had been retired from racing.
 He will stand at their farm in Versailles, Kentucky for a fee to be announced.
+His inaugural fee at stud was $25,000 and in his first season he covered 191 mares.
+In October of 2023, it was announced that Early Voting had been removed from stud duties, as he was unable to breed due to anejaculatory syndrome; inability to ejaculate.

+This problem was treated, and it was announced that Early Voting would pick up stud duties again, at Taylor Made Farm in Kentucky, starting with the 2024 season and a stud fee of $20,000.
+As of March 2025, his stud fee was $12,500.

 Pedigree

-Early Voting is inbred 4s × 3d to Storm Cat, meaning Storm Cat appears in the fourth generation on the sire's side of the pedigree and in the third generation on the dam's side.
+Early Voting is inbred 4S x 3D to the stallion Storm Cat, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.